 Incentive Stock Options.
 In general, an optionee will not recognize income at the time of the grant or exercise of an incentive stock option.
 However, the difference between the aggregate exercise price and the fair market value of the shares of Common Stock received upon exercise is an adjustment item for purposes of the alternative minimum tax.
-If an optionee does not exercise an incentive stock option within a certain specified period after termination of employment, an incentive stock option will be treated for tax purposes as a nonstatutory stock option, as described below under the caption "Nonstatutory Stock Options and Stock Appreciation Rights."
+If an optionee does not exercise an incentive stock option prior to termination of employment, an incentive stock option will be treated for tax purposes as a nonqualified stock option, as described below.